-Understanding the legal application of the Runway Extension Act can save thousands in unnecessary litigation and potentially save millions in a federal small business contract.
+Understanding the legal application of the Small Business Runway Extension Act can save thousands in unnecessary litigation and potentially save millions in a federal small business contract.

 Small business government contractors can be eligible to receive small business set-asides if they are “small” under the applicable Small Business Administration (SBA) rules and regulations.
 Meeting the requirements to be small under the SBA standards can give small businesses an important competitive edge in government contracting, because where the government agencies, including the various branches of the military, set aside a future contracting opportunity for small business, larger businesses are prevented by law from competing with small businesses to win the contract award.

 Tip: You Can Find Government Contracting Opportunities Posted by the Government Contracting Officer on www.beta.SAM.gov

 How do you figure out whether your business is small enough to potentially win a small business set-aside government contract award?
 The first step is usually simple: You can check to see which NAICS code was assigned to the procurement by the federal Contracting Officer (“CO”) who will conduct the competition for the procurement.
 Usually the set-aside information, and any applicable NAICS codes, are easily found on the first page of the solicitation.
 The solicitation is often publicly posted on the U.S. Government’s contracting opportunity website: beta.SAM.gov.